box/developer.box.com/content/guides/embed/ui-elements/theming-styling.md

 <!--alex ignore -->
 # Theming & styling for Box UI Elements

-With [theming & styling for Box UI Elements][blog] you can customize the look of the embedded Box component to your enterprise's requirements.
+With theming & styling for Box UI Elements you can customize the look of the embedded Box component to your enterprise's requirements.

 <!--alex ignore -->
-<Message type='notice'>As of now, theming & styling is available for Content
+<Message type='notice'>As of now, [theming & styling][blog] is available for Content
 Explorer and Content Uploader.
 </Message>
 <!--alex enable -->